eslam-gomaa/virt-backup/README.md

 ***Note***
 The script does the job perfectly, However to add more features easily the code needs to be refactored,

-And since that would take few weeks, at least 3 features/enhancements are should be requested first.
+And since that would take a few weeks, at least 3 features/enhancements should be requested first.

 <br>